 View the Plan of Work (2014) for the MS in Engineering Management (xlsx)

 Admission to this program is contingent upon admission to the Graduate School.
 These are the additional requirements:

 - Students with Baccalaureate degree in engineering from an institution accredited by the Accreditation Board for Engineering and Technology (ABET) with honor point average of 3.0 in the upper division of their undergraduate program are prime candidates for this program.

-- Currently working full-time in the U.S. in an engineering related job.
+- Currently working full-time in the U.S. in an engineering related job, or

-- Or at least 2 years previous full-time work expereince post Baccalaureate graduation as a practicing engineer or technical leader.
+- At least 2 years previous full-time work experience post Baccalaureate graduation as a practicing engineer or technical leader.

 Applicants with less than 3.0 honor point average might be considered for admission under special circumstances.

 Prospective students should contact the Program Director, Dr. Kenneth Chelst, for further information.